 As songwriters go, I’d consider Jackson Browne one of the best.
 In fact, way back in the 70’s, Glenn Frey and Don Henley (the Eagles) moved in above Jackson in a $60 a month apartment in L.A.
 They admitted that they learned, and perfected their craft of writing songs by listening to some of those ‘mind boggling melodies’, as Rolling Stone magazine described Jackson Browne’s songs.
 They agreed that he was just a notch above anyone else who was writing in those days….and there were a bunch of ’em.
 One of those songs, “Running on Empty”, was the title track of his ‘Live’ album in 1977 and is, to this day, the most played of all his songs on Classic Rock stations.
 On an interesting note the song was written while Browne was struggling to make it and, in his own words, “I was always driving around with no gas in the car”.

-I just returned to the office after five weeks off.
+A few years ago I had just returned to the office after five weeks off.
 Haven’t done anything like that in the 28 years since we started Trinity Fellowship.
 I didn’t take the time off to fast and pray.
 That would definitely be time well spent but I took the time off to just get away from it all.
 No studying, no preaching or teaching, no late night emergency phone calls, no funerals……no nothing!
 Pretty much everybody’s job has its own level of stress.
-Ministry’s no different; people ain’t lined up to tell you good news!
+Ministry’s no different; and people ain’t lined up to tell you good news!
 It took at least a week to get out from under the load of ministry that I’ve been used to.
 And, maybe another week to get in full, no stress mode.
 But, with the support I have from the people around me (they’re the best in the business!)
 I finally started to actually relax.
 I think I was like a lot of folks who are out there today, running on empty……and maybe not even knowing it!
 It’s easy to get in crisis mode and if you’re not careful…..never get out.
 It’s unhealthy!

 The Father, Himself, rested on the seventh day…and He designated and set aside a day for us to rest, too.
-Most of us don’t do it; don’t know how, never tried it.
+Most of us don’t do it; don’t know how, never even tried it.
 We’re too busy doing all the things we know we should be doing.
 But, the Sabbath was made for man!
 We should learn how to do it!
 When we’re running on empty we won’t even come close to doing our best work.

 Hardly anybody can get as much serious time off as I had, I understand that.
 But, we could learn to take a day a week to get out from under the load.
 Maybe we could learn to work ‘smarter’, not harder.
 It’ll take some time, no question.
 But if we’ll make it a priority…..we won’t have to be running on empty!